neutrinolabs/xrdp/docs/nla.md

 ```

 `enable_nla` defaults to `false` and only affects `security_layer=negotiate`.
+When a client offers both NLA and TLS, xrdp selects NLA.
+If the client selects
-If the client selects NLA, an authentication failure ends that connection; it
+NLA, an authentication failure ends that connection; it does not retry with
-does not retry with TLS.
-Restart xrdp after changing the service environment or
+TLS.
+Restart xrdp after changing the service environment or `xrdp.ini`.
+With
-`xrdp.ini`.
-With `security_layer=nla`, a client which does not offer NLA is
+`security_layer=nla`, a client which does not offer NLA is rejected before an
-rejected before an RDP session is created.
+RDP session is created.

 NLA supplies the delegated username, domain and password to the normal xrdp
 login flow.
 The session manager still applies its configured PAM and account